Financial planning tools and services to put you on the path to the future you want

 This includes how much you can expect to receive monthly, to how much that’s equal to in today’s dollars.

-Another interesting feature with this calculator is the tax estimate.
+Another interesting feature of this calculator is the tax estimate.
 You’ll learn how much, if any, of your retirement income, is likely to be subject to taxes.

 If you’ve put most of your savings into tax-deferred options, such as a 401(k) or IRA, you’ll earn interest tax-free.
 Taxes apply to your withdrawals.

-Personal Capital is a financial planning site that offers many tools for.
-Part of their financial dashboard tool is their Retirement Planning Calculator.
+Personal Capital is a financial planning site that offers many tools including a retirement planner.

 It uses real-world data to provide you with the information you need to invest in your retirement.

-This calculator uses your real investments, income, and savings to calculate what you need to retire.
+This calculator strongly encourages you to link your accounts upfront so that it can use your real investments, income, and savings to calculate what you need to retire.
 It will also run a Monte Carlo Analysis.
 The analysis runs 5000 different scenarios to test what could happen to your investments.

-Then it tells you the probabity of these events.
-You will see if these events are good or bad to your investments.
+Then it tells you the probability of these events.
+You will see if these events are good or bad for your investments.

 Personal Capital’s calculator allows for major customization and personalization.
 If you already have their dashboard, the calculator pulls your information from the other accounts.